vaskoGut/Learning/README.md

       <img width="562" height="620" alt="image" src="https://github.com/user-attachments/assets/9cb342f9-d35a-49a2-a86a-f79b918c0836" />
       k) The History API provides access to the browser's session histor.
 But in React project you should use just React Router library, it has bilt in hiostory functionality.
       l) import { useSearchParams } from 'react-router-dom'; And with help useSEarchParams you can get params.

+  54. ### #react-plain-js
+      1) Manual DOM Updates - You have to explicitly tell the browser what changed every time your app’s data changes.
+For example, if a user’s name updates, you might need to find the DOM node, clear old content, insert the new text, and handle edge cases (like event listeners disappearing).
+As your UI grows more dynamic, this gets unmanageable.
+React uses a Virtual DOM that automatically figures out what changed and updates the real DOM efficiently.
+You just describe what the UI should look like for the current state, and React takes care of syncing it.
+      2) State Management Is Messy - It’s hard to keep the UI consistent with plain js.
+React introduces component state (useState, useReducer) and a reactive render cycle — when state changes, React automatically re-renders the UI to match it
+      3) Code Reuse and Structure Are Weak
+      4) JSX - you can use in 1 file react and html.
+      5) performance - updating the real DOM frequently is expensive — especially when you modify large trees.
+      6) unidirectional data flow — data moves top-down from parent to child components.
+This makes state changes predictable and easier to debug

  ________________________________________________________________________________________________________________________________